Bachelor degree and admission to Master Vitality & Ageing

 This course provides students coming from diverse interdisciplinary backgrounds with relevant information related to personal development, ethics and philosophy, and leadership and multidisciplinary teamwork.
 An important focus will be professional career-development facilitated by mentorship and a portfolio, making correct choices and maintaining vitality during work.
 Students learn some basics of the philosophical and ethical principles and the implicati¬ons for older individuals, ageing societies and healthcare.
 Actual international themes around ageing and vitality will be discussed and debated.

-During this course, students will become acquainted with basic models of personal efficiency, working in an interdisciplinary and/or international teams.
-During this course a self-assessment will be carried out to determine default team role and learning styles.
-Through theoretical expansion and practical exercises students will also become acquainted with theories about successful leadership.
+During this course students will become acquainted with basic models of personal efficiency, working in a multidisciplinary team and basic theories on leadership.
+During this course a self-assessment will be made to determine default team role and leadership styles.
+Through theoretical expansion and practical exer¬cises students will also become acquainted with theories about leadership and successful leadership.

 Overall, this course will give students a variety of exercises and lectures that deepen their knowledge in a wide selection of topics that will enable them to become pioneers of the ageing field.

-is able to give and receive feedback at a professional level
+is able to give feedback at a professional level

 Mode of instruction